 The Spare Room - Hollywood Roosevelt Hotel

-Yes you can bowl at The Spare Room, located on the Mezzanine level of the Hollywood Roosevelt Hotel.
-The bowling experience will be unlike anywhere else.
-It’s intimate: just two circa 1940s maple and pine wood lanes, which were discovered in Texas.
-An attendant takes care of keeping score.
-And forget those clunky clown shoes.
-Local designer George Esquivel crafted the sleek custom beauties offered here.
-But there’s lots to do at this beautifully appointed lounge other than bowl.
+But there’s much more to do at this beautifully appointed lounge besides bowling.
 Challenge your friends to a game of Connect 4, fashioned from walnut.
 Or perhaps Jenga or Monopoly is more your thing.
-There’s an impressive drink menu featuring a long list of spirits as well as a quartet of grown-up punch bowls.
+There’s an impressive drink menu featuring a long list of craft cocktails and party punch bowls that serve 2-20 guests.
 Want to take home a souvenir?
 A pair of those Esquivel shoes will set you back $700.
-Or you could find the secret photo booth.
-A strip of photos from there is a far more manageable $5.
+Or you could find the secret photo booth and snap a strip of photos for a mere $5.

 Bowlero Los Angeles

-Grab a handful of friends.
-You’ll need at least that many to attack the aptly named Behemoth Burger, a five-pound head turner offered at Bowlero Los Angeles, the newest Bowlero to open in the L.A. area.
-To wash it down, naturally you’ll want a Dunk Tank (or two), a fruity, shareable cocktail served in a fishbowl.
+Gather some friends.
+You’ll need a group to attack the aptly named Behemoth Burger, a five-pound head turner offered at Bowlero Los Angeles (8731 Lincoln Blvd, Westchester 90045).
+To wash down this beast, naturally you’ll want the 123 oz Dunk Tank - a fruity, shareable cocktail served in a fishbowl.
 Laneside service is offered in all 32 lanes.
-You just order on the touchscreen and then, like magic, your food appears.
-Bowlero is kid friendly too.
-Though not on Friday and Saturday nights - that’s when a DJ spins for an adult only crowd.
-Be sure to check out the giant, four person air hockey game in the sizable arcade.
+Order from the touchscreen and then your food magically appears.
+Bowlero is kid friendly too, though not on Friday and Saturday nights - that’s when a DJ spins for an adults-only crowd.
+Be sure to check out the giant, four-person air hockey game in the impressive arcade.

 Pinz Bowling Center

-Pinz Bowling Center turns 60 in 2017.
-It's stuck around this long for good reason: it’s one of the nicest neighborhood alleys in the city.
+Opened in 1957, Pinz Bowling Center (12655 Ventura Blvd., Studio City 91604) has stuck around this long for good reason: it’s one of the nicest neighborhood alleys in the city.
 It’s not fancy or flashy, though it has been updated over the years, including a recent upgrade of all 32 lanes.
 Jerry’s Deli is adjacent - guests have access to the full Jerry’s menu, which they are welcome to enjoy while bowling.
 There is also a solid arcade with classics like Galaga and PAC-MAN, as well as the latest and greatest.
 Monday through Friday from 9-5, Pinz offers their Triple Play special: $3 per game and $3 for shoe rentals.
 And if you’re into celebrity spotting, keep your eyes peeled.
 Maybe it’s the proximity of various studios, but Pinz gets plenty of famous folks.
-In the past few weeks alone, Kevin Hart, Taylor Lautner and Wiz Khalifa have all stopped by.